CancerProfiling/DeepMusics/experiments/data/readme.txt

 3. The default set of omics data is snapped the gene level.
 If your data are not in the gene level, the pathway layer have to be redefined accordingly.

+The example datasets for running DeepMusics are given in the DeepMusics/experiments/data/single-omics and DeepMusics/experiments/data/multi-omics.